Graded Hecke algebras and equivariant constructible sheaves on the nilpotent cone: Introduction

 From a geometric point of view, it is more natural to consider the entire category $\mc D^b_{G \times \C^\times}(\mf g_N)$ in Theorem \ref{thm:B}.
-It turns out that this category admits a factorization, like in a related setting in \cite{RiRu1}:
+It turns out that this category decomposes, like in a related setting in \cite{RiRu1}: